Search Results 1-10 of 22783 for Lateral

 Diagnosis.
-There is no single test that confirms a diagnosis of primary lateral sclerosis (PLS).
-PLS can have symptoms similar to other neurological ...
+No single test confirms a diagnosis of primary lateral sclerosis (PLS).
+PLS can have symptoms similar to those of other neurological diseases, ...

 Overview.
-Primary lateral sclerosis (PLS) is a type of motor neuron disease.
-A motor neuron disease affects the nerve cells in the brain that control ...
+Primary lateral sclerosis (PLS) is a rare condition that affects the nerve cells in the brain that control movement.
+PLS slowly breaks down nerve ...

 Overview.
 Amyotrophic lateral sclerosis (a-my-o-TROE-fik LAT-ur-ul skluh-ROE-sis), known as ALS, is a nervous system disease that affects nerve cells in the ...